As the summer comes to an end, it’s time to plan your winter vacation. Most people adore summers, but c’mon, who doesn’t

 Big Bend National Park is located on the Southwest Border of Mexico and Texas, adjacent to the Rio Grande River.

 Since the highs in the national park reach well above 100 degrees Fahrenheit which results in some sections of the park to be closed, the Big Bend is one of the best places to visit in winter in the USA.

 The winter weather is mild making hiking the trails much more comfortable.
-Plus, the park has hot springs you can enjoy were you to get chilly!
+Plus, the park has hot springs you can enjoy where you can get chilly!

 The best activity in Big Bend is to simply hike.
 Some of the most popular hikes include the Lost Mine Trail, The Window View Trail, The Grapevine trail, The Boquillas Canyon Trail, and the Santa Elena Trail.